misshie/hgvd2annovar/README.md

 Just copy `lib/hgvd2annovar.rb` or `lib/hgvd2bed.rb` to your working directory.
 Ruby versions 1.9 or later are recommended.

+For your convenience, converted datasets are available in the `public_data` directory.

 ## Usage

 `ruby hgvd2annovar.rb DBexome20131010.tab > DBexome20131010.tab.txt`